A Quick Guide to 9 Essential Project Documents and Templates

 8. Project Schedule

-The planned schedule is a baseline for the actual program, making tracking late tasks and missed milestones easier.
+The project schedule outlines the work to be completed and its timeframe.
+It is a baseline for the actual program, making tracking late tasks and missed milestones easier.

-Creating a project schedule is essential for tracking progress and milestones.
-If you’re interested in using SharePoint templates to get your projects under control, explore this article on SharePoint project management templates.
+If you’re interested in using SharePoint templates to streamline project management, explore this article on SharePoint project management templates.

 9. Lessons Learned Register

-Although delivered post-project, the register can be worked on throughout the project lifecycle.
-Recording findings at different project intervals will produce better quality and more factual insights.
+Although delivered post-project, the register can be worked on throughout the project life cycle.
+Recording findings at different project intervals will produce better quality and more factual data.

-Manage Project Documents with BrightWork 365 using SharePoint Online
+How to Manage Project Documents with BrightWork 365

-Once you’ve completed the necessary project documents, it’s crucial to have a robust management system in place.
+Once you’ve completed the necessary project documents, it’s important to have an efficient management system in place.
 It ensures that your project team utilizes the correct document templates and keeps all records current.

 BrightWork 365 excels in this area by allowing you to centralize your project documents effortlessly.
-After setting up your project templates in the BrightWork 365 PPM tool, you can navigate to its Documents tab to view, create, or upload your project documents.
+After setting up your project templates, you can easily view, create, or upload documents through the Documents tab.

 Seamless Integration with SharePoint Online

-One of the standout features of BrightWork 365 is its seamless integration with SharePoint Online.
-When you install the BrightWork 365 software, it automatically creates a dedicated SharePoint site along with an accompanying document library.
-All your project documents stored in BrightWork 365 are securely housed in your SharePoint Online site.
+BrightWork 365 integrates smoothly with SharePoint Online.
+When you install the software, it automatically creates a dedicated SharePoint site and document library.
+All your project documents are securely stored in your SharePoint Online site.

-With every new project you initiate, BrightWork 365 takes the extra step of creating a new folder within this SharePoint document library.
-This automated feature ensures that all your project documents are well-organized and easily accessible, streamlining the project management process.
+With every new project you initiate, BrightWork 365 creates a new folder within this SharePoint document library.
+This automated feature ensures that all your project documents are well-organized and easily accessible.

 Mastering Essential Project Documents and Tools for Success